m1sta/prescript/README.md

 ### Existensial check
 Deep properties of an object can be extracted without fear of `cannot read property of undefined` by placing a single question mark at the end of a property list. eg. `a.b.c.d?`

-### Macros / DSL support
+### Simple Macro / DSL support
-Macros and string template tags with user defined token delineators can be defined too with the result looking like Eg. `constraints.push(graph :: a -> b).
+Macros and string template tags with user defined token delineators can be defined too with the result looking like Eg. `constraints.push(graph :: a <-> b <-> c).
 Check [here](demo/input/example.pre.coffee) for more examples.

 ### For-in conversion to capture both key and value
 For-in loops can be defined to extract both key and value at the same time by providing a second variable name when the loop is declared.
 This feature exists to reduce confusion between for-of and for-in.
 Eg. `for (key, value in dict)`